Used BMW M8 Gran Coupe Review: Power, Value, and Reliability

 Well… not much.
 As of now, BMW hasn’t announced any major mechanical upgrades or visual refreshes for 2025.
 The same 617-horsepower engine carries over, and trim offerings are expected to stay consistent, with the M8 Competition Gran Coupe remaining the default configuration in most markets.

-A Quick Personal Take from Brentwood (No Sides, Just Truth)
+A Quick Personal Take (No Sides, Just Truth)

 There’s something about driving through Brentwood on a crisp Saturday morning that makes the BMW’s high-performance sedan feel right at home.
 I remember cruising down Franklin Road near Crockett Park in a 2023 model—sun peeking out, engine barely ticking over in Comfort mode.
 Even with all its power, the car felt composed, elegant… like it belonged in this part of Tennessee.